Glee Sings the Beatles: Background

 This is not the first time the cast of Glee pays tribute to famous artists.
 Recurring guest star Demi Lovato is also featured in one of the tracks of the album.
 Back on August 3, 2010, Paul McCartney, reportedly a fan of the show, sent a mixtape featuring his music to Glee creator Ryan Murphy in an attempt to convince Murphy to include some of the songs in the upcoming season.
 "I received some fantastic mixtapes from Paul McCartney a couple of weeks ago.
 I thought I was being punked!"
 Murphy said at 2010's Television Critics Association panel in Los Angeles.
 However, The Beatles' tribute episode was never planned to be aired on season two, three or four of the show.

 The two-part premiere episodes of the tribute featured glee club director Will Schuester, portrayed by actor Matthew Morrison, assigning the students in the club to sing songs by the early Beatles (on "Love Love Love") and by the late Beatles (on "Tina in the Sky with Diamonds").

-Glee has covered Beatles' songs before like "Hello Goodbye", "I Want to Hold Your Hand", "Blackbird" and "In My Life".
-However, these songs were not part of this album.